Homepage

 Explorer in GraphiQL

-On the bottom of the explorer you can find a dropdown to add a new query or mutation.
+At the bottom of the explorer, you’ll find a dropdown to add a new query or mutation.

 Explorer in GraphiQL - Add new query, add new mutation

-When you use one of them, it will create a new query in the main editor, without name, but with a placeholder property filled in.
-Don't be intimidated by __typename.
-Explore the endpoint you are interested in if it didn't exist.
-If you decide that this query is not needed, just delete it from the main editor window or comment it out.
+When you use this feature, it will create a new query in the main editor without a name, but with a placeholder property filled in.
+Don’t be intimidated by __typename; explore the endpoint you’re interested in if it’s unfamiliar.
+If the query isn’t needed, simply delete it from the main editor or comment it out.

 Docs